Our Milan Tour Guide

 Note: Unlike most European cities, Milan taxis rarely stop when someone hails them in the street.
 To catch a cab, you’ll need to walk to the nearest taxi stop or call to book one in advance.

 • Milan Transport Tickets and Travel Cards – All the tickets and travel cards are valid for Milan’s means of transport: urban buses, trams, Milan Metro, and urban trains.
 You can purchase transport tickets in the various metro stations, off-licenses, and any of Milan’s parking meters.
 As well as the already mentioned tickets, Milan’s public transport system also has weekly, monthly, and annual travel cards.
-These cards are not so valid for tourists unless you plan on staying in Milan for over a week, as the Card costs € 10.
+These cards are not valid for tourists unless you plan to stay in Milan for over a week, as the Card costs € 10.
 You can buy a Milano City pass card here.

 When to Go to Milan